Endometriosis at a glance

 - Surgery to remove the lesions, or to remove the ovaries and cause actual menopause.

 Each of these treatments has its advantages and disadvantages.
 Selecting the best treatment for you should involve an informative collaboration with your doctor.

-Treatment options for infertility caused by endometriosis
+Treatment options for infertility from the condition

 Some patients only need oral ovulation induction medicines such as clomiphene citrate.
 Other women will require artificial insemination, superovulation, or in vitro fertilization (IVF).
 In severe cases, a woman may require egg donation.

 Sometimes infertility caused by the condition can be overcome by having surgery.
 If a woman has mild endometriosis, surgery may be an option; however, fewer than 1 in 10 women actually benefit from surgery.